Taif: Geography

 The entirety of the Ta'if governorate is situated on a raised valley surrounded by the Hejaz Mountains (part of the Sarat mountains) to the west and south.
 The city is situated at an elevation of 1,879 m above mean sea level.
 For comparison, the surrounding mountains which separate Ta'if from nearby villages such as Al-Hada and Ash-Shafa, range in height anywhere from 2,000–3,500 m.
-Ta'if is known to have had many wadis with running water before, suggested by the presence of dams along many of these.Taif's highest point, the Jebel Daka is even the fifth highest peak of Saudi Arabia.
+Ta'if is known to have had many wadis with running water before, suggested by the presence of dams along many of these.
+Taif's highest point, the Jebel Daka is even the fifth highest peak of Saudi Arabia.

 Climate

 Ta'if has a hot desert climate (Köppen climate classification BWh), with hot summers and mild winters.
-Temperatures are not as extreme in summer as for lower-lying regions of Saudi Arabia.
 It is much cooler in Ta'if during the summertime than it is other parts of Saudi Arabia, particularly Riyadh.
 Precipitation is low, but all months see some rain, with more rain in spring and late autumn than in other months.